InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 The Light-sheet imaged brain volumes are available
 [on the BIL here](https://download.brainlib.org/hackathon/2022_GYBS/lightsheet/).
-For this challenge set, the data and atlas is provided for a single brain hemisphere (for datasize considerations and to better mimic real world experiments).
+For this challenge set, the data and atlas is provided for a single brain hemisphere (for size considerations and to mimic most real world experiments).
 Multiple data replicates are provided.
 We provide one dataset `subject0.zarr` in full imaging resolution for those seeking a bigger challenge.
-As a convenience we provide the challenge sets at approximatly atlas size as Nifti(`subjectN_25.nii. gz`) or [OME-NGFF](`subjectN_25.nii.gz`) (`subjectN_25.zarr`).
-Participants may use either format but OME-NGFF is preffered because it allows more efficient memory usage for larger datasets.
+As a convenience we provide the challenge sets at approximately atlas size as Nifti(`subjectN_25.nii. gz`) or [OME-NGFF](`subjectN_25.nii.gz`) (`subjectN_25.zarr`).
+Participants may use either format but OME-NGFF is preferred because it allows more efficient memory usage for larger datasets.

 ## Tutorials